jqxl0205/requests-oauth/README.md

     from oauth_hook import OAuthHook

-You can initialize the hook passing it 5 parameters: `access_token`, `access_token_secret`, `consumer_key`, `consumer_secret` and `header_auth`.
+You can initialize the hook passing it 5 parameters: `access_token`, `access_token_secret`, `consumer_key`, `consumer_secret`, `auto_oauth_header` and `always_oauth_header`.
 First two `access_token` and `access_token_secret` are optional, in case you want to retrieve those from the API service (see later for an example).
 There are two ways to do initialize the hook.
 First one:

-    oauth_hook = OAuthHook(access_token, access_token_secret, consumer_key, consumer_secret, header_auth)
+    oauth_hook = OAuthHook(access_token, access_token_secret, consumer_key, consumer_secret, auto_oauth_header, always_oauth_header)

-The `header_auth` parameter lets you chose the authentication method used.
+The `always_oauth_header` parameter lets you chose the authentication method used.
 It's a boolean, if you set it to `True` you will be using an Authorization header.
 If your API supports this authentication method, it's the one you should be using and the prefered method by the OAuth spec (<a href="http://tools.ietf.org/html/rfc5849#section-3.5">RFC 5849</a>), an example would be Twitter's API.
 By default `header_auth` is set to `False`, which means url encoded authentication will be used.
 This is because this the most widely supported authentication system.

+If you `auto_oauth_header` to `True` you will be using an Authorization header when post file.

 If you are using the same `consumer_key` and `consumer_secret` all the time, you probably want to setup those fixed, so that you only have to pass the token parameters for setting the hook: